NORTHWICH VETS LTD PRIVACY STATEMENT

 We will not give out personal information unless we can reasonably confirm your identity or interest.
-We may wish to call you back or follow up the conversation in writing1.
-The only time we will disclose personal data is when we are to comply with or meet any legal obligation2.
+We may wish to call you back or follow up the conversation in writing.
+The only time we will disclose personal data is when we are to comply with or meet any legal obligation.

 Retention of Personal Data

-Under the Act you have a number of rights:-4
+Under the Act you have a number of rights:-

 You have the right to restrict the data processing of your personal data for marketing purposes.
 You can exercise your right to prevent this happening by ticking certain boxes on the Data Consent Forms we use to collect your data or when asked by our Reception Staff.

 You have the right of access to personal data (as defined under the Data Protection Act) that we keep about you upon receipt of a written request.
-Any request should be sent to: Patrick Murphy, Northwich Vets Ltd, 469 Manchester Road, Lostock Gralam, Northwich, Cheshire, CW9 7QB.
+Any request should be sent to: Patrick Murphy, Northwich Vets, 469 Manchester Road, Lostock Gralam, Northwich, Cheshire, CW9 7XG.
 We aim to provide the requested information within one month of receiving your written request in an electronic format or hard copy (data portability).

 You have the right for your data to be rectified if you deem it to be inaccurate or incomplete.